Enhanced Oil Recovery

-Production for the year ended December 31, 2010 averaged 98,966 barrels per day (bbl/d) of light oil and natural gas liquids and heavy oil (being 60% of 2010 production) and 394 million cubic feet per day (mmcf/d) of natural gas (being 40% of 2010 production) for a combined 164,633 barrels of oil equivalent per day (boe/d) (natural gas converted at 6000 cf = 1 bbl of oil).
-Proved plus probable gross reserves at December 31, 2010 were 455 million barrels (mmbbls) of oil and natural gas liquids (being 69% of 2010 total reserves) and 1,235 billion cubic feet (Bcf) of natural gas (being 31% of 2010 total reserves) for a total oil equivalent of 661 million barrels of oil equivalent (mmboe).
+Production for the year ended December 31, 2013 averaged 59,842 barrels per day (bbl/d) of light and medium crude oil, 15,511 bbl/d of heavy oil, 300 million cubic feet per day (mmcf/d) of natural gas, and 9,745 bbl/d of natural gas liquids for a combined 135,093 barrels of oil equivalent per day (boe/d) (natural gas converted at 6000 cf = 1 bbl of oil).
+Proved plus probable gross reserves at December 31, 2012 were 314 million barrels (MMbbl) of light and medium oil, 82 MMbbl of heavy oil, 1,123 billion cubic feet (Bcf) of natural gas and 42 MMbbl of natural gas liquids for a total oil equivalent of 625 million barrels of oil equivalent (Mmboe).

 In order to concentrate its capital in its core areas, the company arranges with other producers to swap its assets in less strategic areas for core area assets or sells less strategic assets for cash to be used in future acquisitions.

-Through the application of enhanced recovery techniques such as the use of waterflood and hydrocarbon miscible flooding, Penn West is extracting hydrocarbons which would not have been obtainable using conventional primary production methods.
-Other techniques being evaluated or implemented include carbon dioxide miscible flood and cyclic steam stimulation.
+Water flood is the primary technique employed.
+In this way Penn West is extracting hydrocarbons which would not have been obtainable using conventional primary production methods.
+Other techniques being evaluated include carbon dioxide miscible flooding and steam injection methods such as steam assisted gravity drainage and cyclic steam stimulation.
 The use of enhanced recovery techniques allows the company to add reserves and production from the mature, conventional oil and gas properties which comprise a large part of its asset base.

 Corporate strategy evolved to centre on the acquisition of properties in which the company could obtain high working interests and operator status, and which would be compatible with the company’s existing operations and offer the potential for additional development.